beccasaurus/indifferent_eval/README.markdown

 Configuration.new.indifferent_eval(&block)
 ```

-If you want to call #indifferent_eval on different objects from 1 class in particular,
+Or, if you want to call `#indifferent_eval` on different types objects,
-indifferent takes an argument for the object to evaluate, so you can use it like this:
+`#indifferent_eval` takes an argument for the object to evaluate, so you could ...

 ```ruby
 class MyClass